We may earn money or products from the companies mentioned in this post.

 These cards with a three-photo display of Shaq throwing down a power-dunk only had a somewhat limited print at the time of release (well, limited for 1992 when they over-printed everything), so they’re a little more rare than other cards of the same era.
 There’s also only a few PSA 10s in comparison to other grades too – so you’ll pay extra for the mint-condition cards.

 Like most cards on this list, they’ve shot up 10x in prices over only a few years.
-You’d need at least $3,000 to buy a PSA 10 version.
-However, on eBay you might be able to find something a little more affordable.
+However, a lot of early 90s cards do fluctuate in value quite a bit with the hype.

 If you’re a 90s card fan though, this Shaq rookie is an awesome addition to the collection.